 As a reminder, ASP.NET SignalR is represented by the NuGet package Microsoft.AspNet.SignalR and runs on applications using .NET Framework and System.Web.

 Today we’re very happy to announce that the second preview of the next minor release of ASP.NET Core and .NET Core is now available for you to try out.
-We’ve been working hard on this release over the past months,
+We’ve been working hard on this release over the past months, along with many folks from the community,

 Blazor 0.5.0 is now available!
 This release explores scenarios where Blazor is run in a separate process from the rendering process.
 Specifically, Blazor 0.5.0 enables the option to run Blazor on the server and then handle all UI interactions over a SignalR connection.
 This release also adds some very early support for debugging your Blazor .NET code in the browser!